In the House (TV series)

-In the House is an American sitcom starring LL Cool J, Debbie Allen, Maia Campbell, Jeffery Wood, Alfonso Ribeiro and Kim Wayans.
+In the House is an American sitcom television series starring LL Cool J, Debbie Allen, Maia Campbell, Jeffery Wood, Alfonso Ribeiro and Kim Wayans.
 The series aired for two seasons on NBC from April 1995 to May 1996 after which it was canceled due to low ratings.
 UPN quickly picked up In the House where it aired for an additional two seasons.
 UPN canceled the series in May 1998.
 The series ran in first-run syndication for a fifth and final season, which ended on August 11, 1999.

 Synopsis

 Marion Hill (LL Cool J) is a former professional football player.
 Because of his financial predicament, Marion is forced to rent out most of the rooms in his house to newly divorced single mother Jackie Warren (Debbie Allen) and her two children, Tiffany (Maia Campbell) and Austin (Jeffery Wood).

 After the second season, the series was retooled, becoming more adult-oriented.
 Jackie and Austin both moved back East while Tiffany stayed with Marion to finish high school.
 Joining the cast for the third season was former Fresh Prince of Bel-Air star Alfonso Ribeiro as Dr. Maxwell "Max" Stanton and In Living Color cast member Kim Wayans as Tonia Harris.
 Both Maxwell and Tonia helped Marion manage the Los Angeles sports clinic he owns, then Tonia leaves for the WNBA after Season 4, and Tiffany leaves after only two episodes in Season 5.